Peer Review Process

 Editorial Decision

-Based on the reviewers’ recommendations, the editorial team may decide to:
+Based on the reviewers’ recommendations, the editorial team may decide to:-

 Accept the manuscript without revision